 #3: Benefits of company culture to the hiring managers

 Hiring managers also have many advantages from a well-developed and positive company culture because it helps the recruiting process.
-Company culture can be a powerful tool for attracting top talents, which is why an open and transparent workplace matters.
+Corporate culture can be a powerful tool for attracting top talents, which is why an open and transparent workplace matters.
 Candidates should want to be a part of that company and crave a feeling of entering the office and becoming one with that culture.

 Thus, no employer or recruiter wants the efforts of the hiring process to result in a fast employee turnover.
 A company culture that nourishes positive practices and values that keep workers happy leads to low turnover, and it improves the organization's performance.